Younger brother of Arthur Wahlberg, Donnie Wahlberg and Robert Wahlberg.

 Was spoofed by Andy Samberg on Saturday Night Live (1975).
 After the first skit premiered Wahlberg jokingly acted as if he was offended when appearing on Jimmy Kimmel Live!
 (2003) (Jimmy Kimmel Live!: Episode #6.141 (2008)), but he eventually appeared in SNL (Saturday Night Live: Josh Brolin/Adele (2008)) going along with the joke.

-Paid $8.25 million to purchase a 6.14-acre, vacant lot in Beverly Hills, California's Beverly Park neighborhood where he plans to custom-build a mansion on the property.
+Paid $8.25 million to purchase a 6.14-acre, vacant lot in Beverly Hills, California's Beverly Park neighborhood where he plans to custom-build a mansion on the property (2009).

-Received a star on the Hollywood Walk of Fame on July 29, 2010.
+He was awarded a Star on the Hollywood Walk of Fame at 6259 Hollywood Boulevard in Hollywood, California on July 29, 2010.

-(August 1, 2009) Married long-time partner, Rhea Durham, at a private Catholic ceremony in Beverly Hills, California.
+On August 1, 2009, he married longtime partner, Rhea Durham, at a private Catholic ceremony in Beverly Hills, California.

 Is a registered Democrat.

-Became a father for the 1st time at age 32 when his girlfriend [now wife] Rhea Durham gave birth to their daughter Ella Rae Wahlberg on September 2, 2003.
+Became a father for the first time, at age 32, when his girlfriend [now wife] Rhea Durham gave birth to their daughter, Ella Rae Wahlberg, on September 2, 2003.

-Became a father for the 3rd time at age 37 when his girlfriend [now wife] Rhea Durham gave birth to their son Brendan Joseph Wahlberg on September 16, 2008.
+Became a father for the third time at age 37 when his girlfriend [now wife] Rhea Durham gave birth to their son Brendan Joseph Wahlberg on September 16, 2008.

-Became a father for the 4th time at age 38 when his fiancée [now wife] Rhea Durham gave birth to their daughter Grace Margaret Wahlberg on January 11, 2010.
+Became a father for the fourth time at age 38 when his fiancée [now wife] Rhea Durham gave birth to their daughter Grace Margaret Wahlberg on January 11, 2010.

 Brother-in-law of Jenny McCarthy and cousin-in-law of Melissa McCarthy.